 Alexander Zverev vs. Pavel Kotov: Prediction and Match Betting Odds | Chengdu Open

-No. 10-ranked Alexander Zverev will meet No. 106 Pavel Kotov in the Chengdu Open Round of 16 on Friday, September 22.
+Alexander Zverev (No. 10 ranking) will take on Pavel Kotov (No. 106) in the Round of 16 of the Chengdu Open on Saturday, September 23.

 Looking to place a bet on this or other tennis matches?
 Head over to BetMGM, the King of Sportsbooks, and sign up today with our link!